MicrosoftDocs/microsoft-365-community/Community/principles-of-search.md

 ## Appropriate

 Great search should understand what people mean.
 As far as possible, search should infer what it is that people need when they start searching (or even before).
-To achieve this requires an understanding of several things: the user&#39;s explicit query and also the implied query derived from the user context.
+To achieve this requires an understanding of several things: the user's explicit query and also the implied query derived from the user context.
 This can include many things such as their location, their role, the current activities, time of day and many other profile elements.
 Search should offer understanding, not just indexing.
 By doing this, the information returned can be personalised and relevant.

 ![Search sophistication vs input](media/principles-of-search/search-sophistication-vs-input.png)

- Furthermore, the way the information is presented should also be personalised and prioritised to the person&#39;s needs.
+ Furthermore, the way the information is presented should also be personalised and prioritised to the person's needs.
 The results of search should be consumable by the searcher, readily understood, and presented in a way they can quickly scan, interpret and move ahead with.
 Regardless of what the user is searching on, relevant results should be returned.

 ![Search relevant results](media/principles-of-search/search-relevent-results.png)